All Flashcards

 May decrease consumer spending in the short run, leading to a leftward shift of the AD curve.
 However, increased savings could lead to increased investment in the long run.

-What is the difference between a movement along the AD curve and a shift of the AD curve?
+What does a movement along the AD curve represent?